 5. Ok, so unless you’re a coach who walks with clients, being active isn’t integrated into the actual act of coaching.
 But most coaches will include physical well-being habits into their lives; it’s hard not to when working with clients who are seeking to find ways to look after themselves; it rubs off!

-Becoming a coach means you’re joining a global family of like-minded peers.
+Becoming a life coach means you’re joining a global family of like-minded peers.
 And the really exciting thing about that is you rarely meet a boring coach!
 Coaches are incredibly alive, warm, caring, interested, lively, dynamic, present, empathic, thoughtful, exciting people.
 By training to be a coach, you become part of a network of kindred spirits who share a vocation that, at its heart, seeks to make the world a better place, one person at a time.
-Spending time with coaches – on coach training courses, at events or in peer learning groups – is like going to a spa for the soul!
+Spending time with coaches – on life coach training courses, at events or in peer learning groups – is like going to a spa for the soul!
 Being with other coaches is to spend time with people who naturally inspire, regenerate and rejuvenate one’s own energy.
 Who wouldn’t want to be part of a family like that?!